mrotaru/mrotaru.co.uk-data/blog/javascript-prototypes/index.md

 So how can we verify that the prototype links are setup as intended ?
 Although `[[Prototype]]` is an internal property, we can get a reference to the underlying object by using [`Object.getPrototypeOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getPrototypeOf).
 We could also use the [`__proto__`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto) property, but it is only guaranteed to be available in browser environments for backwards-compatibility reasons, and is considered deprecated.

-Objects have to kinds of properties: _own_ and _shared_.
-Own properties are set on the object itself, whereas shared properties are accessed through the prototype chain, and are also called "inherited".
 Below, `foo` has an own property, "x", and a number of shared properties - all the properties on `Object.prototype` (like `hasOwnProperty()`, `toString()`, etc).
-Note that it doesn't matter what type the shared properties have - strings, functions, numbers, etc - they are all shared in exactly the same way.
+Note that it doesn't matter what type the shared properties have - strings, functions, objects, etc - they are all shared in exactly the same way.

 ```js
 let foo = { x: 42 }; // foo is prototype-linked to Object.prototype by default